GoogleCloudPlatform/cloud-hackathons/hacks/conv-agents-intro/README.md

 ## Learning Objectives

 In this hack you will be standing up a conversational chat agent and making it useful in many instances to help Piped Piper's employees.
-More specifically we will be exploring the foundations of Google Cloud's Customer Engagement Suite (CES) and the tool for building agents called Conversational Agents (formerly DialogFlow CX).
+More specifically we will be exploring the tool for building agents called Conversational Agents (formerly DialogFlow CX) which is part of Google Cloud's Customer Engagement Suite (CES).

-In this hack you will:
+You will:

 1. Create your first agent
 1. Set up a basic Playbook to detect an escalation scenario
-1. Set up an authoritative knowledge base using internal HR policy documentes to help answer questions
+1. Set up an authoritative knowledge base using internal HR policy documents to help answer questions
 1. Create an external system API call for data we can use in responses

 ## Challenges

 - Challenge 1: First Agent On The Scene
    - Create and initialize a Conversational Agent
-- Challenge 2: What's the Game Plan?
+- Challenge 2: Following the Playbook...
    - Set up a basic Playbook to detect an escalation scenario
 - Challenge 3: Getting Smarter
    - Give the agent access to PDF documents to use in chat answers